CIA Requirements for Education

 Confidentiality Agreement

-You must agree to keep the contents of the CIA Exam confidential.
-Unauthorized disclosure of exam material will be considered a breach of the Code of Ethics and could result in your disqualification.
+You must agree to keep the contents of the CIA exam confidential.
+Unauthorized disclosure of exam material will be considered a breach of the Code of Ethics and could result in disqualification.

 Code of Ethics

-CIA requirements include agreeing to abide by the IIA’s Code of Ethics, which you can read here.
+CIA requirements include agreeing to abide by the IIA’s Code of Ethics.

 Continuing Professional Education (CPE) Credits

-Upon certification, the CIA requirements for continued certification ask that you keep your knowledge and skills up to date by completing a minimum of 20 hours of continuing professional education, also known as CPE credits.
+Upon certification, the CIA requirements for continued certification ask that you keep your knowledge and skills current by completing a minimum of 20 hours of continuing professional education, also known as CPE credits.

 Local IIA Membership, If Required

-In most cases, you do not have to be an IIA member to take the CIA Exam or become a Certified Internal Auditor.
+In most cases, you do not have to be an IIA member to take the CIA exam or become a Certified Internal Auditor.
 However, many European and Asian countries’ CIA requirements say you must also be an IIA member to take the exam.
-Please check with your country’s specific IIA chapter to confirm your membership requirements.
+Please confirm your membership requirements with your country’s specific IIA chapter.

-*If seeking to waive the CIA education requirements, please reach out directly to the IIA for assistance.
+*To waive the CIA education requirements, please contact the IIA directly.